 There are 3 types of levers and they differ depending on where the fulcrum, load and effort are positioned relative to each other.6

 The hip, in this case, is a class 3 lever.
-This means that the effort (force exerted by hip abductors) is positionedbetween the fulcrum (hip joint) and the load (upper body weight), acrossa lever (the neck of the femur) (Fig 3).
+This means that the effort (force exerted by hip abductors) is positionedbetween the fulcrum (hip joint) and the load (upper body weight), acrossa lever (the neck of the femur) – see Figure 3.

-In order to keep the firm structure absolutely level, the forces of effort and load applied across their distances from the fulcrum must be balanced and cancel each other out (Fig 4).
+In order to keep the structure absolutely level, the forces of effort and load applied across their distances from the fulcrum must be balanced and cancel each other out (Figure 4).

-Developmental dysplasia of the hip (DDH) – a spectrum of disorders that cause spontaneous dislocation of the hip4
+Developmental dysplasia of the hip (DDH) – a spectrum of disorders that cause spontaneous dislocation of the hip

-Slipped capital femoral epiphysis (SCFE) – the femoral metaphysis slides in relation to the epiphysis4
+Slipped capital femoral epiphysis (SCFE) – the femoral metaphysis slides in relation to the epiphysis

-Legg-Calve-Perthes disease – childhood hip disorder marked by femoral head necrosis4
+Legg-Calve-Perthes disease – a childhood hip disorder marked by femoral head necrosis

-Chronic subluxation/dislocation of the hip – hip instability
+Chronic subluxation/dislocation of the hip – resulting in hip instability

 Greater trochanter fracture (acute or non-united) – insertion of the gluteus medius and minimus are compromised

-Superior gluteal nerve injury – often iatrogenic following total hip replacement/hemiarthroplasty or due to trauma.7
+Superior gluteal nerve injury – often iatrogenic following total hip replacement/hemiarthroplasty or due to trauma

 L5 radiculopathy – the superior gluteal nerve is formed from L4, L5 and S1 spinal roots; often accompanied by foot drop